faz320/MBAsuperwomen/index.md

 ## **A. INTRODUCTION**
 ### ESG Background

-**ESG criteria** are a set of standards for a firm’s operations; refers to the three key factors when measuring the sustainability and ethical impact of an investment in a business or company
+**ESG criteria** are a set of standards for a firm’s operations; refers to the three key factors when measuring the sustainability and ethical impact of an investment in a business or company <br>
--- **Environmental** - how a company performs as a steward of nature <br>
+-- **Environmental:** how a company performs as a steward of nature <br>
--- **Social** - examines how it manages relationships with employees, suppliers, customers, and the communities where it operates <br>
+-- **Social:** examines how it manages relationships with employees, suppliers, customers, and the communities where it operates <br>
--- **Governance** - deals with a company’s leadership, executive pay, audits, internal controls and shareholder rights
+-- **Governance:** deals with a company’s leadership, executive pay, audits, internal controls and shareholder rights

 <p align="center">
   <img src="pics/ESG Picture 1.png" alt="ESG Pic 1" width="500"/>